 Teaching Instruction

 My approach as an educator is compassionate, affirming, and non-hierarchical.
-I believe this begins with a peaceful, nurturing environment that supports student needs and expectations through parallel instruction and socio-emotional learning.
-I am also a culturally responsive instructor who is dedicated to teaching students how to think and create critically about new topics and creative strategies.
+I believe effective educating begins with a peaceful, nurturing environment that supports student needs and expectations through parallel instruction and socio-emotional learning.
+I am also a culturally responsive instructor who is dedicated to teaching students how to think and create critically through new topics and creative strategies.
 Together we discuss materials using the Socratic seminar method and group activities.
 Students are encouraged to make connections to the material by discussing their own personal wisdoms, curiosities, and experiences, as well as bringing previous educational knowledge into the classroom.